 While the digital revolution has made printed business cards somewhat obsolete, that doesn’t mean you can’t still connect with a digital business card!
 People tend to save digital information for the future and almost always have their cell phones handy.
 Add contacts to your phone, follow them on Facebook, Twitter and Instagram and put a note in the contact to follow up within 48 hours, follow up within 30 days, and contacts to add to your mailing list, newsletter (be sure to ask for permission to add to email list).

-Are you planning your Trade Show Display?
+Are you planning your Trade Show Display and need options for merchandising?